evdama/is-it-check/README.md

-// useful for runtime checks such as validating data from external sources const clientIPAddress = getClientIP( // from your hosting platform, nodejs, etc. )
+// useful for runtime checks such as validating data from external sources const clientIPAddress = getClientIP() // from your hosting platform, nodejs, etc.

 if (ipv4(clientIPAddress)) {
+  // all good, we have a valid IPv4 address... 👍
-  // check IP address provider for infos regarding this IP address e.g. country for geolocation services in your app } else {
+  // let's check with an IP address provider's API for infos regarding this IP e.g. country for geolocation services in your app
+} else {
-  // no valid IP address, drop request
+  // no valid IP address
 }
 ```
 -----------------------